Safety Promotion as an Aviation SMS Pillar

 - You have established (documented) methods of communicating;

-- You are tracking and documenting training status of each employee; and
+- You are tracking and documenting the training status of each employee; and

 - You are tracking the connection between safety training and safety performance.

 Beyond compliance, organizations that invest resources into Safety Promotion should expect to see significant, and beneficial, returns on safety performance.